zmlymlymlyz/netflix/README.md

 # Things you should know
 The app has support for most of the avatars available in Netflix, and shows in the Rich Presence (see previews).

-# Planned
-Netflix Party support so you and your friends can watch anything together (and show in the Rich Presence, obviously)

 # Previews

 Idle: <br>